Visa Crisis Only Tip of Iceberg in US-Turkey Row

 “We do not need America,” Turkish President Recep Tayyip Erdogan said last week in a remarkable display of defiance against Turkey’s chief ally since the World War II.
 The brewing crisis in relations between Turkey and the U.S. is baffling — as if Ankara and Washington are not traditional allies in NATO and elsewhere.

-The U.S. and Turkey mutually suspended non-immigrant visa services on October 8 in stunning culmination of a polarizing feud between the two longtime allies.
+The U.S. and Turkey mutually suspended non-immigrant visa services on October 8 in a stunning culmination of a polarizing feud between the two longtime allies.
 The suspension of visa services, many analysts agree, is a proxy fight in a larger battle.

 Suspending visa services was a decisive demonstration of growing frustration by the U.S., which patiently held its breath for months until one of its longtime consulate employees, Metin Topuz, was put behind bars on charges of attempting to overthrow the government.